ardatan/graphql-tools/website/docs/stitch-type-merging.md

 Type merging allows _partial definitions_ of a type to exist in any subschema, all of which are merged into one unified type in the gateway schema.
 When querying for a merged type, the gateway smartly delegates portions of a request to each relevant subschema in dependency order, and then combines all results for the final return.

-Type merging is now the preferred method of including GraphQL types across subschemas (replacing the need for [schema extensions](/docs/stitch-schema-extensions)).
+Type merging is now the preferred method of including GraphQL types across subschemas, replacing the need for [schema extensions](/docs/stitch-schema-extensions) (though does not preclude their use).
+To migrate from schema extensions, simply enable type merging and then start replacing extensions one by one with merges.

 ## Basic example